Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Our Approach

 We aim to define fitness functions that effectively guide the search toward solutions that maximize the difference in \gls{mr} violations between two versions of an \gls{as}.
 To this end, we first introduce a method for quantifying the extent of \gls{mr} violation between a source and a follow-up scenario.
 We then extend this definition to compute the difference in \gls{mr} violations between two versions of the \gls{as}.

-\define{Extent of \gls{mr} violation} Given a system under test \(V\), a source scenario \(s\) and a perturbation \(q\) derived from a set of \glspl{mr} that share the same output relation \(or\), and a function \(D_{or}\) which quantifies the deviation from \(or\), we define the extent of violation of \(or\) as follows:
+\begin{definition}[Extent of \gls{mr} violation] Given a system under test \(V\), a source scenario \(s\) and a perturbation \(q\) derived from a set of \glspl{mr} that share the same output relation \(or\), and a function \(D_{or}\) which quantifies the deviation from \(or\), we define the extent of violation of \(or\) as follows:

-where \(V(s)\) and \(V(q(s))\) denote the outputs produced by the system \(V\) when executing the source scenario \(s\) and the follow-up scenario \(q(s)\), respectively.
-The exact formulation of \(D_{or}\) depends on the specific \(or\) of the \gls{mr} in use and thus the extent of violation is computed accordingly.
-For example, if \(or\) specifies that the output time series of the ego vehicle's speed should remain unchanged between the source and follow-up scenarios, \(D_{or}\) can be defined as the mean of the squared differences between each corresponding point in the two speed series. \Cref{eq:violation} captures how much the behavior in the follow-up scenario deviates from what is expected.
+where \(V(s)\) and \(V(q(s))\) denote the outputs produced by the system \(V\) when executing the source scenario \(s\) and the follow-up scenario \(q(s)\), respectively. \end{definition}

+The exact formulation of \(D_{or}\) depends on the specific \(or\) of the \gls{mr} in use, and thus the extent of violation is computed accordingly.
+For example, if \(or\) specifies that the output time series of the ego vehicle's speed should remain unchanged between the source and follow-up scenarios, \(D_{or}\) can be defined as the mean absolute difference between matched points in the two speed series.
+The matching can be performed either pairwise by time index or using more advanced alignment algorithms, e.g., to handle temporal shifts or unequal lengths.
+Accordingly, we can define \(D_{or}\) as follows:

+where \(M \subseteq T_s \times T_q\) denotes the set of matched point pairs between the two time series \(T_s\) and \(T_q\), and \({\phi}\) is a tolerance threshold that accounts for acceptable deviations due to noise or minor variations.

+\Cref{eq:violation} captures how much the behavior in the follow-up scenario deviates from what is expected.
 A higher value indicates a greater deviation, suggesting a more significant violation of the metamorphic relation.
 In \cref{eq:violation}, the pair \((s, q)\) constitutes a complete solution.

-\define{Difference in \gls{mr} violations} Given a source scenario \(s\) and a perturbation \(q\) derived from a set of \glspl{mr} with the same output relation \(or\), and two versions of an \gls{as}, denoted \(V_{ref}\) and \(V_{test}\), the difference in \gls{mr} violation between the two versions is defined as follows:
+\begin{definition}[Difference in \gls{mr} violations] Given a source scenario \(s\) and a perturbation \(q\) derived from a set of \glspl{mr} with the same output relation \(or\), and two versions of an \gls{as}, denoted \(V_{ref}\) and \(V_{test}\), the difference in \gls{mr} violation between the two versions is defined as follows: